fthmorgan/fs-journal/journal/01/reflection.md

 ## Prompts
 - What went well this week?

+I feel like i am grasping the concepts and I am understanding lectures.

 - What did you learn that was a shock or surprise?

+Bootstrap is a really effective tool.

 - What are you struggling with?

+The speed at which I code.

 - What would you count as a victory?

+I am able to build rudimentary websites now.